By Dr. Joe Brummer and Dr. Jim Ippolito (revised 4/2023)*

 |Table 2: Effects of nitrogen rates on yield, fertilizer nitrogen efficiency, crude protein, and fertilizer nitrogen recovery on an irrigated mountain meadow located on an organic soil (Ludwig and Rumburg, 1975).

 |Apparent fertilizer N recovery, %

 Special Nitrogen Management Considerations

 Timing of fall N applications is also an important consideration to achieve the maximum benefit of the fertilizer, regardless of the grass species present in the meadow.
 Applying N too early in the fall allows grass plants time to take up some of the N and translocate it into aboveground tissues.
-This N is then tied up in the litter component when the plant eventually goes dormant in the fall which makes it unavailable for growth in the spring.
+This N is then tied up in the litter component when the plant eventually goes dormant in the fall, making N unavailable for growth in the spring.
 Ideally, N fertilizers should be applied to mountain meadows early enough in the fall to allow uptake by the roots, but late enough so the N does not get translocated into the aboveground leaves of the plant.
-For most high elevation meadows, fall application of N fertilizers should take place after the first of October and before the ground freezes for maximum efficiency.
+For most high elevation meadows, fall application of N fertilizers should take place after the first of October, and before the ground freezes, for maximum efficiency.